 Here’s how: Say what you mean and do what you say.

-So, obviously my feeling of powerlessness and frustration had hit an end point.
+So, my feeling of powerlessness and frustration hit an endpoint.

 Agh!
-Say what you mean and do what you say takes practice.
+Say what you mean, and doing what you say takes practice.

-As a result, you wont over react.
-No need to shout out your upset.
+As a result, you won’t overreact—no need to shout out your upset.
 Likewise, then there is no need to keep your anger stuffed.
-You respond from a centered place of calm and equanimity.
+You respond from a centered place of calm and stability.